Simple Tips to Live More Sustainably, From an Environmental Educator

 IH: I have been a vegan for almost two years now.
 My interest to live a plant-based lifestyle started in college when I took a class called Agricultural Food Systems and we discussed the horrifying working conditions of factory farms and how it's created a global environmental injustice.
 For many of us, I knew that this was always happening but my ethics were not aligned at the moment since I still contributed to eating dairy.

 Realizing how agricultural industries are products of environmental colonialism and have perpetuated the abuse of humans and animals sparked my transition to veganism.
-My interests in environmentalism started at a young age when I grew up in the city of Los Angeles, California, most commonly known as the San Fernando Valley area where I lived near toxic facilities, terrible air quality, and noise pollution.
+My interest in environmentalism started at a young age when I grew up in the city of Los Angeles, California, most commonly known as the San Fernando Valley area where I lived near toxic facilities, terrible air quality, and noise pollution.
 Since then, I have looked into ways in how I can promote intersectionality within my environmental education work.

 TB: Amazing.
 What inspired you to become an environmental educator?